canonical/curtin/doc/topics/config.rst

 **ubuntu_security**: *<http://local.archive/ubuntu>*

-If the target OS includes /etc/apt/sources.list, curtin will replace the default values for each key set with the supplied mirror URL.
+If the target OS includes /etc/apt/sources.list, Curtin will replace the default values for each key set with the supplied mirror URL.

 **Example**::